 Chapter Five: Moving Subjects

-Susan Ossman is Professor of Anthropology at University of California, Riverside, USA.
+Susan Ossman is Professor of Anthropology and Global Studies at University of California, Riverside, USA.